rhodyprog4ds/BrownFall25/assignments/01-setup.md

 ### Find Datasets

 Find 3 [datasets](#data:basic) of interest to you that are provided in at least two different file formats.
 Choose datasets that are not too big, so that they do not take more than a few second to load.
-At least one dataset, must have non numerical (eg string or boolean) data in at least 1 column.
+At least one dataset must have non numerical (eg string or boolean) data in at least 1 column.

 In your notebook, create a markdown cell for each dataset that includes:
 - heading of the dataset's name